Matisse (Mexican band)

-Matisse is a Mexican pop band consisting of Pablo Preciado (born 1988), Román Torres (born 1987), and Melissa Robles (born 1989).
+Matisse is a Mexican pop band formed in 2014 in Mexicali, composed of Melissa Robles, Pablo Preciado, and Román Torres.
+Their discography includes the studio albums Sube (2015), Por tu bien (2017), Tres (2020), Así de Enamorados (2020), De norte a sur (2022), and Bella Nostalgia (2024).

+The band has achieved commercial success with singles such as "La misma luna", "Todavía", and "Eres tú".
+In 2022, they received a Latin Grammy Award for Best Regional Mexican Song for the track "Como lo hice yo".

+In 2024, Matisse embarked on the Bella Nostalgia international tour, celebrating their tenth anniversary with performances in Mexico, the United States, Peru, and Guatemala.
+They have performed at venues such as the Auditorio Nacional and festivals including Tecate Pa'l Norte.

 Biography

 Formation

 Pablo and Román first met when they were studying music together in Guadalajara.
 When they moved to Mexico City, they became friends and started writing songs together.
 Pablo presented some of these songs to Paul Forat, vice president of Sony Music México, who circulated them, leading to artists like Carlos Rivera, Alejandra Guzmán and Cristian Castro recording some of them.
 It was then that Pablo introduced Román, co-author of some of the songs, to Paul, and from then on they began to work together.

 The name Matisse was chosen after Pablo and Román saw a painting by Henri Matisse in Leonel García's recording studio.
 Later, Melissa joined the group.
 She had become famous when she uploaded to YouTube a video of her singing “Fascinación” by Carlos Rivera, who helped her sign with Sony.